ocaml-ppx/ppxlib/README.md

 # Overview

-Ppxlib is the standard library for ppx rewriters and other programs that manipulate the in-memory representation of OCaml programs, a.k.a the "Parsetree".
+Ppxlib is the standard library for ppx rewriters and other programs that manipulate the in-memory representation of OCaml programs, a.k.a. the "Parsetree".

-It also comes bundled with two ppx rewriters that are commonly used to write tools that manipulate and/or generate Parsetree values;
+It also comes bundled with two ppx rewriters that are commonly used to write tools that manipulate and/or generate Parsetree values:
-`ppxlib.metaquot` which allows to construct Parsetree values using the OCaml syntax directly and `ppxlib.traverse` which provides various ways of automatically traversing values of a given type, in particular allowing to inject a complex structured value into generated code.
+`ppxlib.metaquot`, which allows constructing Parsetree values using the OCaml syntax directly, and `ppxlib.traverse`, which provides various ways of automatically traversing values of a given type, in particular allowing to inject a complex structured value into generated code.